 Although we don’t have a say in when it will occur, you can get ready for the change by adopting a healthy lifestyle with particular emphasis on diet and exercise.
 If you have been a little lax in this department in your menstrual cycle years now is the time to give your body some due care and attention.

 A study published in 2012 by a Professor of Reproductive Medicine and Gynaecology in the Netherlands, reports that it is predicted by experts that a genetic test will be available in 5 years time (it is now April 2014) to predict the start of menopause.
 As well as being helpful to women and their health generally, it will be particularly helpful to women who want children.

 Menopause is a physiological process in women that normally takes place after the age of 40, but more usually between 44-55 years.
-It is marked by the non appearance of a menstrual period for 12 consecutive months or when both of a woman’s ovaries are removed or permanently damaged.
+It is marked by the non appearance of a menstrual period for 12 consecutive months for women over 50 and by the non appearance of a menstrual period for 24 consecutive months for women under 50 or when both of a woman’s ovaries are removed or permanently damaged.
 According to NHS statistics the average in the U.K. for a woman reaching this episode in her life is 51 years.
 Once you have reached your final period you are in the post menopause phase of your life.

 Postmenopause is all the years beyond.
 Most symptoms improve independently within a 2-5 year timescale after your final period, however, some women report experiencing symptoms for up to 10 years.
 This is the time for you to treat yourself and learn to be you.
 Do what feels good for your body and soul and stay healthy by maintaining a healthy lifestyle.

 8 out of 100 women cease menstruating before the age of 40